 Jergon sacha (Dracontium

-Jerusalem Artichoke (Helianthus tuberosus, sunroot, sunchoke, earth apple, topinambour)
+Jerusalem artichoke (Helianthus tuberosus, earth apple, sunchoke, sun root, topinambour)

 The Jerusalem artichoke (not to be confused with the globe thistle like artichoke) is the tuber of a species of sunflower native to eastern North America.
 It actually has no relation to Jerusalem and it is not even a type of artichoke, though both are members of the daisy family.
 The name was derived from a corruption of the Italian 'girasola articiocco', the Sunflower Artichoke, Girasola meaning 'turning to the sun,' an allusion to the habit it is supposed to have in common with many of the sunflower species.
 The North Italian word articiocco - modern carciofo - comes through the Spanish, from the Arabic Al-Kharshuf.
 False etymology has corrupted the word in many languages: it has been derived (though wrongly) in English from 'choke' and 'heart,' or the Latin hortus, a garden, and in French, the form artichaut has been connected with chaud, hot, and chou, a cabbage.